bcgov/lcfs/CONTRIBUTING.md

 ## Acknowledgements

-Thank you for contributing to LCFS, thereby helping us to improve the management and compliance of low carbon fuel services.
+Thank you for contributing to LCFS, thereby helping us to improve the management and compliance of low carbon fuel standard.